Economic Recommender Systems -- A Systematic Review: Methodology

 \subsection{Search Queries}

 As mandated by the PRISMA guidelines, our survey aims to answer previous RQs by systematically querying online libraries.
-In particular, we queried Elsevier Scopus, IEEE Xplore, Springer Link, and ACM Digital Library to identify relevant articles.
-We created a \textit{search query} for each of the previous {DAs} by analyzing the most {recurring} key terms identified in a series of specialized articles extracted from the literature of two related surveys \cite{jannach_price_2017, debiasio_value_2023}.
+In particular, taking inspiration from two related systematic review in the RSs field, i.e., \cite{debiasio_value_2023, nunes_systematic_2017}, we queried Elsevier Scopus, IEEE Xplore, Springer Link, and ACM Digital Library to identify relevant articles.
+Those online databases are known throughout the literature to contain all the major research works in computer science.
+For each of these databases, we created a \textit{search query} for the previous DAs by analyzing the most recurring key terms identified in a series of specialized articles extracted from the literature of two related surveys \cite{jannach_price_2017, debiasio_value_2023}.
 In Table~\ref{tab:search_queries}, we report the used search queries and the number of identified documents.